raazeved/IaaC/README.md

 ![DPD1](https://github.com/raazeved/Digital_Platform_Datacenters/blob/master/readme/customer-succs-Virtual-Datacenter.jpeg)

-### Take a look on this resume to advance your ideas about Datacenter Infracture.
+### Take a look on this resume to advance your ideas about Datacenter Infrastructure.
 I'll show you how to you can start organizing your VTC process and increase your company agility.

 ### S U M M A R Y
 #### I  - My CTO Life in Datacenters started in 1992s